Hereditary hemorrhagic telangiectasia: Genetic testing

 Genetic tests are available for the ENG, ACVRL1 and MADH4 mutations.
 Testing is not always needed for diagnosis, because the symptoms are sufficient to distinguish the disease from other diagnoses.
 There are situations in which testing can be particularly useful.
 Firstly, children and young adults with a parent with definite HHT may have limited symptoms, yet be at risk from some of the complications mentioned above; if the mutation is known in the affected parent, absence of this mutation in the child would prevent the need for screening tests.
 Furthermore, genetic testing may confirm the diagnosis in those with limited symptoms who otherwise would have been labeled "possible HHT" (see below).

 Genetic diagnosis in HHT is difficult, as mutations occur in numerous different locations in the linked genes, without particular mutations being highly frequent (as opposed to, for instance, the ΔF508 mutation in cystic fibrosis).
 Sequence analysis of the involved genes is therefore the most useful approach (sensitivity 75%), followed by additional testing to detect large deletions and duplications (additional 10%).
 Not all mutations in these genes have been linked with disease.

 Mutations in the MADH4 gene is usually associated with juvenile polyposis, and detection of such a mutation would indicate a need to screen the patient and affected relatives for polyps and tumors of the large intestine.

 Criteria

-The diagnosis can be made depending on the presence of four criteria, known as the "Curaçao criteria".
-If three or four are met, a patient has "definite HHT", while two gives "possible HHT":